 But there’s another consumer-purchasing issue with Christmas trees.
 You and your family only buy one per year, and the product is related to a religious holiday.
 So maybe more so than a majority of other things a person or family buys throughout the year, consumers seem to be more focused on where that money goes.

-Someone could easily go to the South End Lowe’s and by a Fraser or Douglas fir for $25-$35, the lowest price range NBC Charlotte found in our limited excursion.
+Someone could easily go to the South End Lowe’s and buy a Fraser or Douglas fir for $25-$35, which was the lowest price range NBC Charlotte found during the limited excursion.